jorge-jauregui/crud-rest-api/README.md

 testing the Rest Apis using Postman.
 This repository consists of a Node.js app, an Express web server, a Mongoose model, routes for client requests, and a controller with CRUD functions (create, findAll, findOne, update, delete, deleteAll).

-Testing the Apis with Postman provides the following results:
+Testing the Apis with Postman provides the following successful results:

 Create a new todo using POST/ todos